-The Head of Operations is the conduit between the DFO and the senior BDMAT employees with responsibility for health and safety within schools across the Trust and as such is responsible for ensuring that systems are in place and adhered to in order to minimise the likelihood of enforcement action, penalties and prosecutions.
+The Head of Operations is the conduit between the CEO and senior Trust employees with responsibility for Health and Safety within schools.
+The HoO is responsible for ensuring that systems are in place and adhered to in order to minimise the likelihood of enforcement action, penalties and prosecutions.

-The Head of Operations is responsible for ensuring health and safety arrangements pertaining to buildings and grounds are managed - including building works, contract management, maintenance, and compliance in such areas as fire protection, asbestos management, catering equipment, electrical installations, gas services and control of legionella.
+The HoO is responsible for ensuring Health and Safety arrangements pertaining to buildings and grounds are managed - including building works, contract management, maintenance, and compliance in such areas as fire protection, asbestos management, catering equipment, electrical installations, gas services and control of legionella.

-The Head of Operations will:
+The HoO will:

-- Ensure there is an effective accident reporting and investigation procedure across the Trust. - · Provide health and safety support to schools. - Ensure effective arrangements are in place for carrying out and recording compliance inspections, surveys and risk assessments. - Ensure that school asbestos registers and asbestos management plans are maintained and readily available. - Be the point of contact with the Trust's appointed Health & Safety external competent person and ensure that the arrangement is fit for purpose and represents good value for money. - Provide a central storage location for example risk assessments and other health and safety resources and data to support staff within schools. - To receive from, and report to, the CEO / DFO periodic information from School Leads on significant health and safety performance and issues, including outcomes of investigations (e.g. accidents, near misses), completed actions to resolve previous issues. - Ensuring that the circumstances of accidents are properly reported including under RIDDOR, examined and recorded and that all reasonable steps are taken to prevent or reduce the likelihood of a recurrence.
+- Ensure there is an effective accident reporting and investigation procedure across the Trust. - Provide Health and Safety support to schools. - Ensure effective arrangements are in place for carrying out and recording compliance inspections, surveys and risk assessments. - Ensure that school asbestos registers and asbestos management plans are maintained and readily available. - Be the point of contact with the Trust's appointed Health and Safety external competent person and ensure that the arrangement is fit for purpose and represents good value for money. - Provide a central storage location for example risk assessments and other Health and Safety resources and data to support staff within schools. - Receive from, and report to, the CEO periodic information on significant Health and Safety performance and issues, including outcomes of investigations (e.g. accidents, near misses), completed actions to resolve previous issues. - Ensure that the circumstances of accidents are properly reported (including under RIDDOR), examined and recorded and that all reasonable steps are taken to prevent or reduce the likelihood of a recurrence and that all relevant accidents are reported to the relevant authorities under RIDDOR as appropriate. - Liaise with the Trust's external health and safety advisors.